-Despite the small size of Uganda, Uganda wildlife safaris/wildlife safaris in Uganda are ranked among the best in East Africa!
-Uganda wildlife safari vacations enable you to explore a country blessed with a diversity of wildlife found in protected areas counting national parks, game reserves, as well as sanctuaries.
+Despite the small size of Uganda, Uganda wildlife safaris/wildlife safari in Uganda tours are ranked among the best in East Africa!
+Uganda wildlife safari vacations enable you to explore a country blessed with a diversity of wildlife found in protected areas including Uganda's national parks, game reserves, as well as sanctuaries.

-Undertaking Uganda wildlife safaris gives you a great opportunity of encountering most of the amazing animals in Uganda, totaling over 345 animal species and many unique features.
+Undertaking Uganda wildlife safaris gives you a great opportunity to encounter most of the amazing animals in Uganda, totaling over 345 animal species and many unique features.

 On your Uganda wildlife safaris, expect to encounter the Big Five such as Lions, Leopards, Elephants, Rhinos, and Buffalos.
 Giraffes, Hippos, Zebras, Crocodiles, Antelopes, Hyenas, Cheetahs, numerous primates, and several bird species can also be spotted.

 Most of the game viewing tours in Uganda are done in parks such as Queen Elizabeth, Murchison, Kidepo Valley, and Lake Mburo National Parks.
 Usually, Uganda wildlife safari tours in Queen Elizabeth National Park and Murchison Falls National Park are a must not miss!